sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ## IT Strategy Will

 - Organize a Hackathon
-- Coordonnate communications of changes
+- Coordinate communications of changes

 --